 - Tell yourself “It Shall Be Done.”
 This is the saying that Mr. Peck shares with Cappy, a saying that he picked up from his commanding officer, who just happens to be an old employee of Cappy Ricks.
 It is the belief that even in times when you don’t know how to do something, you say “it shall be done” and then work to find a solution to the problem.
 It may not be easy, but if you truly believe you can achieve something your mind will help you create a plan to achieve it.

 I truly believe that this is one of the best books out there.
-It may be short (only 55 pages on Kindle or 46 pages on iBooks), but there is more wisdom in these few pages than there are in many books twice its length.
+It may be short (only 55 pages on Kindle), but there is more wisdom in these few pages than there are in many books twice its length.
 I make it a habit to re-read this book every few months and each time I find new lessons from its pages.

 I highly recommend that you give this book a read.
 You can probably do it in one sitting, it only took me 1 hour this last time I read it.
 It may be the most valuable hour you will spend this week!

 Below are some quotes that I pulled from the book as I read:

 - This is a young man’s world, Skinner, and don’t you ever forget it.
 The go-getters of this world are under thirty years of age.

 - If I can do it, I’ll do it better than it was ever done before, and if I can’t do that I’ll quit to save you the embarrassment of firing me.

 - Count that day lost whose low descending sun finds prices shot to glory and business done for fun.

 - How could I reject a boy who simply would not be rejected?

 - I can sell anything–at a price!